sw180283/comp110-evaluation/README.md

 Achievable - This should be achievable
 Relevant - This is relevant for my comp110 coding task 2
 Time-bound - Do this by the end of the week

+##Week 28
+We have been writing our semester 2 reviews and been conducting peer reviews.
+This was a challenging essay as reflection is difficult as well as constructive self-critism.
+Specific - Write a draft using the peer reviews for my essay
+Measurable - Hace a new draft which improves upon the comments from the peer review
+Achievable - This should be achievable
+Relevant - This is relevant for my comp110 evaluation
+Time-bound - Do this by the end of the week